 The Adjutant General”

 Cabanatuan was actually three camps.
-Camp 1 was where the men who captured on Bataan and taken part in the death march where held.
+Camp 1 was where the men who were captured on Bataan and took part in the death march were held.
 The POWs from the hospitals on Bataan were also held there.
 Camp 2 did not have an adequate water supply and was closed.
 It later reopened and housed Naval POWs.
-Camp 3 was where those men captured when Corregidor surrendered were taken.
-The camp was later consolidated into Camp 1.
+Camp 3 was where those men captured when Corregidor surrendered were taken and was later consolidated into Camp 1.

 In July 1942, his family received another message from the War Department.
 The following is an excerpt from it.